-While ideologically at odds with the Taliban, Iran has been heavily involved in Afghanistan through support of the Taliban in an effort to repel U.S. influence following the U.S. invasion in 2001.
+Support for the Taliban

+Demonstrating the lengths Tehran was willing to go to repel U.S. influence, one of the primary groups the Quds Force began arming was the Taliban.
 Beginning in 2006, the IRGC-Quds Force began "training the Taliban in Afghanistan on small unit tactics, small arms, explosives, and indirect fire weapons" in addition to providing armaments "including small arms and associated ammunition, rocket propelled grenades, mortar rounds, 107mm rockets, and plastic explosives."
-Although Iran often supports Tajik and Shia groups that are opposed to the Taliban, "[Iran's] enmity with the United States and tensions over the nuclear program have led it to provide measured support to the Taliban" in order to maximize its ability to disrupt the U.S.'s Afghan strategy.
-Iran, for instance, has permitted the Taliban free movement of foreign fighters through Iranian territory to support its insurgency in Afghanistan.
+Iran has also permitted the Taliban free movement of foreign fighters through Iranian territory to support its insurgency in Afghanistan.

+On October 25, 2007, the U.S. Department of the Treasury designated the IRGC-Quds Force under Executive Order 13382 for providing material support to the Taliban and other terrorist organizations.
 In 2014, the U.S. Department of Treasury added three Iranian IRGC Quds Force operatives and one "associate" to its list of global terrorists for their efforts to "plan and execute attacks in Afghanistan" including providing "logistical support" in order to advance Iran's interests in the region.
 The Treasury Department has stated that these designations "[underscore] Tehran's use of terrorism and intelligence operations as tools of influence against the Government of the Islamic Republic of Afghanistan."